stevenson-digital/digital-spaniel/README.md

 - Slick slider is giving console error.
 Didn't have time to find an alternative slider package.
 - I had to use a class based component for the slick slider in order to use their API methods for changing slide.
 Couldn't get it to work in a functional component with hooks; kept getting 'slider is undefined'.
 - Responsive has been implemented for resolutions 1920px down to 320px.
 Given more time and an on-hand designer I would ususally check up to 2560px.
+- No browser testing completed (built on Chrome) due to timeframe.
+Tested on Google Pixel 3a actual device (still Chrome).
+- Testimonial quotes are pulled from a Kanye West quotes API called kanye.rest via Axios.